RonoHenry/RonoHenry/README.md

+Summarized conversation historyHere’s an updated version of your GitHub profile README that highlights both your STUDAC project and the new DesignSynapse project, with a polished, professional structure and clear links for visitors:

+---

 # 👋 Hey, I'm Rono

 I'm a **AI/Machine Learning Developer** passionate about building AI-first solutions that tackle real-world challenges through automation, analytics, and generative intelligence.
 I leverage Python, LLMs, and production-ready tools like Flask, TensorFlow, and Supabase to deliver scalable systems.
-Grounded in creativity, I approach AI development with both methodical structure and forward-thinking ideas
+Grounded in creativity, I approach AI development with both methodical structure and forward-thinking ideas.

 ---

 ## 🚀 Currently Leading: [STUDAC](https://github.com/RonoHenry/STUDAC)